knowler/hidden-until-found/README.md

 - Currently does not work in shadow roots.
 - Doesn’t work in Safari.
 So, it’s a good idea to include a fallback to get to the content if there’s no other way (e.g. perhaps make that content visible by default if it makes sense).

-## Improvements

-- A mutation observer is probably a heavy handed way to accomplish this, it might be worth adding the styles and then deferring the shadow root stuff until after.